Human Papillomavirus

 Do human papillomavirus primary tests and cotests detect all high-risk genotypes?

-As of July 2020, the U.S. Food and Drug Administration (FDA) has approved seven human papillomavirus (HPV) tests for cotesting and two primary HPV tests for standalone use in cervical cancer screening.
+As of July 2020, the FDA has approved seven human papillomavirus (HPV) tests for cotesting and two primary HPV tests for standalone use in cervical cancer screening.
 The test options differ in terms of which specific high-risk genotypes they target, although all FDA-approved options can detect HPV 16 and 18, the most carcinogenic and prevalent types.
 Additional high-risk types tested may include 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.

 Should testing for human papillomavirus be considered in newborns?